Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ### Technologies

-You can use the above code for Chrome and Firefox right away.
+You can use the example code for Chrome and Firefox right away.
 The good thing is, Microsoft is catching up quickly.
-You can check the implementation status at [Platform Status Service Worker] and [Platform Status Push API].
+You can check the implementation status for [Service Workers][Platform Status Service Worker] and the [Push API][Platform Status Push API] for updates.
 Safari is missing all of the technologies necessary except for the Notifications API.

 || Chrome | Firefox | Edge | Safari
 |-|:-:|:-:|:-:|:-: